kyllikki/SAP/kicad/README.md

    This occoured in my build frequently when the control EEPROM
      address changed producing "runt" control pulses.

-   To address this the AND gate was replaced by a 74LS74 D latch which
+   To address this the 74LS08 AND gate and 74LS273 was replaced by a
-     clocks the state of the OI signal to the Q output only on the rising edge of the main clock.
-This results in the 74LS273 recieving a rising edge clock as the Q output goes high.

-   The drawback to this solution is the output register cannot be
-     clocked on two sucessive main clock cycles as the second cycle will not produce a rising edge.
-In practive the microcode never asserts the OI signal in this manner in so this limitation is not an issue.
+     74LS377 and the output in (OI) signal used to enable the latch must be inverted.

 2) Memory write activating on switch back to run mode